Skip to main content

 We do not require you to send official scores to apply to the program.
 However, if offered admission, these documents will be required to validate the offer off admission.

-Does one need to take the TOEFL, IELTS, or PET to apply?
+Does one need to take the TOEFL, IELTS, or PTE to apply?

 International students who do not have a bachelor’s, master’s, or doctoral degree from an institution in which all instruction is conducted in English must take either the TOEFL (Test of English as a Foreign Language), the PTE (Pearson Test of English), or the IELTS (International English Language Testing System).
 You may be exempted only if you have earned a degree from an institution in which English is the language of instruction.
 We will not accept requests for exceptions to this policy.
 Your scores must be valid when you submit your application.